 I took in the beauty (though the autobahn in not the most scenic route) while recalling some history of the last hundred years or so, in this part of Germany.
-During my six-hour trek on the no-speed-limit-autobahn, cars flew by, trucks too, leaving the old Beetle that maxed out at 115kph.
+During my six-hour trek on the mostly no-speed-limit-autobahn; cars flew by, trucks too, leaving the old Beetle that maxed out at 115kph.

 I was happy to see Marty and the twins at our quarters in BK.
 She was impressed with my physique and anxious for us to have some time together.
 But it was not to be, I had just one day to spend.
-She was understandably stressed, she could use some companionship and help with the girls.
+She was understandably stressed, and could use some companionship and help with the girls.

 We were still involved in field exercises with the well-known REFORGER (Return of Forces to Germany) training, I told her.
 “That’s the price we pay when on active duty in the U. S. Army.
 This is far from Ft.
 Lewis not just in distance; we are patrolling soldiers who are patrolling us — a Soviet Block country that, with just one provocative move, would heat up the Cold War.
 I love you and the twins and will, hopefully, see you soon.
 For now, duty calls.”

 Before leaving, I purchased a beige 1969 VW® Squareback with automatic.
 I left it with Marty, just in case she decided to get her International Driver’s license.
 She didn’t.